We all know the storyline.

 Characteristics your incident management team lead should have:

-• Proximity to your facility or base of operations (for maximum visibility into the incident and what can be done to address it)
+- Proximity to your facility or base of operations (for maximum visibility into the incident and what can be done to address it)

-• Experience with operations directly related to the team or department experiencing the incident (so they have the knowledge to make informed decisions and, if needed, support why they made them)
+- Experience with operations directly related to the team or department experiencing the incident (so they have the knowledge to make informed decisions and, if needed, support why they made them)

-• Excellent listening and communication skills (so they can accurately inform and update team members, and guide direction)
+- Excellent listening and communication skills (so they can accurately inform and update team members, and guide direction)

 2. Investigative lead

-Though their role isn’t public like the team or PR lead (more on this below), an investigative lead is heavily involved in the entire incident response process.
+Though this role isn’t public like the team or PR lead (more on this below), an investigative lead is heavily involved in the entire incident response process.
 They’re responsible for case management or collecting and analyzing information about the risk events to prevent future ones.
 The investigative lead typically works with other analysts to find the root causes of the incidents (optimally through incident management software) and recommends system, service, and business recovery options.

 Characteristics your investigative lead should have: